ENSpunks/LLC/README.md

 We have made it as easy as minting an ENS subdomain to "mint" a Delaware LLC on demand.

-Using existing laws and blockchain public goods infrastructure, including the Ethereum Name Service ("ENS"), this project has developed a legal and technical framework to scale an unlimited number of Delaware LLC's on demand by minting an ENS subdomain that will simultaniously create a Delaware LLC and bind the legal ownership of the LLC to the ENS subdomain.
+Using existing laws and blockchain public goods infrastructure, including the Ethereum Name Service ("ENS"), this project has developed a legal and technical framework to scale an unlimited number of Delaware LLC's on demand by minting an ENS subdomain that will simultaniously form a Delaware LLC and legal documentation that binds the ownership of the LLC to the ENS subdomain.

 For many users this may be their first experience owning an LLC and/or owning legal title to a real world asset ("RWA") on chain.
 In the initial iteration, the LLC can provide users with limited liability protections for the activities of the LLC wallet.
-In future iterations, this framework can scale exponentially as the legal and technological foundation for a "RWA bridge" to import RWA legal ownership into ENS.
+In future iterations, this framework can scale exponentially as the legal and technological foundation for a "RWA bridge" to import legal title for RWAs into ENS for on chain ownership.

-## Limited Liabilty
+## Limited Liability

 One of the immediate benefits that LLCs provide owners is limited liability protections.
 In this context, limited liability protects owners from the liabilities of their businesses.
 In practice limited liability can protect owners personal assets and minimize the risk of potential loses to the amount they contributed to a business.
 Below are illustrative examples of the legal risks and benefits of limited liability protections in the context of the real world and a blockchain based counter-part: